 - Surrogate marker systems such hair follicles or skin punches

-- Whole blood and separated immune cell populations, including ex vivo treated samples.
+- PBMC and separated immune cell populations, including ex vivo treated samples.

 Build patient selection strategies based upon protein or phosphoprotein profiling of: